 Some projects may need more resources than others.
 This means that managers should allocate these resources to ensure that there isn’t a resource shortfall.
 Also, it means ensuring resources aren’t overutilised or underutilised to ensure optimal productivity.

 Despite non-financial parameters being increasingly important in evaluating performance and decision-making, companies shouldn’t copy the strategies used by others.
 Rather, the choices of the parameters to use should be linked to company-specific parameters like organisational objectives, value drivers and corporate strategy.
 Furthermore, these parameters are dynamic.
 Therefore, what may work today, may not necessarily work tomorrow, which calls for continuous assessment to ensure the continued growth of the company.
-Contact us to improve your non-financial performance.
+Contact us to improve your non-financial performance and evaluation.